natalieagus/50033-2022/_unity/3_unity_for_toddlers_3.md

 <img src="https://www.dropbox.com/s/a1zs8qg6bpjmlql/postprocessing.gif?raw=1"  class="center_ninety"/>

 ## Creating a Basic Shader Graph
 Under Assets, create a folder called Shader.
-Inside it, right click Create >> Shader >> Shader Graph >>  URP  >> Sprite Unlit Shader Graph.
+Inside it, right click Create >> Shader Graph >>  URP  >> Sprite Unlit Shader Graph.

 Name it: `glowGraph`.
 Double click the graph and you should be presented with the following graph editor UI: